oyoclass/unoeditor-doc/doc/index.md

 #Arduino UNO

-*The **UNO Editor Docs** go over many of syntax and specifics of the Arduino language and the **UNO Editor**.
+*The **UNO Editor Docs** go over many of the syntax and specifics of the Arduino language and the **UNO Editor**.
 For more information, visit the [Arduino Reference Page](https://www.arduino.cc/reference/en/).*

 The Arduino is a microcontroller board that can be programmed to control electrical devices such as lights and motors.
 They're often used to make quadcopters, thermostats, 3D printers, and more.

-The Arduino language is based on C/C++, but also has a many of its own special functions and constants.
+The Arduino language is based on C/C++, but also has many of its own special functions and constants.
 The main structure of an Arduino program, called a sketch, includes a setup function and a continuous loop function.
 The setup runs once, and the loop runs continuously after that for as long as the Arduino is powered.

 It looks like this: